-A couple of examples of other similar scam pages are "Dear YouTube user, Congratulations!", "Congratulations Walmart shopper!" and "Dear Chrome User, Congratulations!".
-Most of these websites are designed to deceive visitors into providing various information so they could receive some prize, gift, and so on.
-Quite often people who trust such pages become victims of identity theft, lose money, and experience other problems.
-It is common that browser open pages of this kind because some installed PUA makes them to.
+Some examples of other similar scam pages include "Dear YouTube user, Congratulations!", "Congratulations Walmart shopper!" and "Dear Chrome User, Congratulations!".
+Most of these websites attempt to deceive visitors into providing information so that they can supposedly receive a prize, gift, and so on.
+People who trust these pages become victims of identity theft, lose money, and experience other problems.
+Browsers commonly open these web pages due to installed PUAs.

 How did potentially unwanted applications install on my computer?

-Usually PUAs get downloaded and/or installed through setups of other programs.
-To be more precise, when they are included in various download and/or installation setups and presented as additional offers.
-This distribution method of PUAs is called "bundling", it is being used to trick people into downloading and/or installing unwanted software together with some other, desired one.
-In most cases offers to download and/or install additionally included apps are mentioned in "Custom", "Advanced", and other settings of setups.
-People who download and install programs without checking and changing those settings allow of any PUA (or PUAs) that are included in their setups to be downloaded and/or installed too.
-In some cases PUAs get downloaded, installed when people click deceptive ads that are designed to execute certain scripts.
-In one way or another, most of the times people download and/or install PUAs unknowingly, unintentionally.
+PUAs are usually downloaded/installed through the set-ups of other programs.
+I.e., when they are included into software set-ups and presented as additional offers.
+This PUA distribution method is called "bundling" and is used to trick people into downloading and installing unwanted software with other, regular software.
+In most cases, offers to download/install additionally-included apps are mentioned in "Custom", "Advanced", and other settings of the set-ups.
+People who download or install programs without checking and changing these settings often allow PUAs to infiltrate.
+In some cases, PUAs are downloaded/installed when people click deceptive ads that execute certain scripts.
+Many people download and install PUAs inadvertently.

-We recommend to download all programs and files from official websites and via direct links.
-Other sources, tools like third party downloaders (and installers), torrent clients, eMule (and other Peer-to-Peer networks), unofficial websites should not be trusted.
-Quite often they are used to promote various unwanted, potentially malicious apps.
-Also, it is recommended to always check "Advanced", "Custom" and other similar settings of any download and installation setup and see if they mention any offers to download and/or install additionally included (unwanted) apps.
-Such offers should be dismissed before completing downloads and installations.
-Intrusive ads that are displayed on shady pages often open untrustworthy websites or cause downloads, installations of unwanted applications.
-Therefore, such ads should not be clicked.
-If there are any unknown, unwanted and/or suspicious extensions, plug-ins or add-ons installed on a browser, and/or programs of this kind installed on the operating system, then they should be uninstalled as soon as possible.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Download all programs and files from official websites and via direct links.
+Other sources and tools such as third party downloaders/installers, torrent clients, eMule (and other Peer-to-Peer networks), unofficial websites should not be trusted - they are often used to promote various unwanted, potentially malicious apps.
+Check "Advanced", "Custom" and other similar settings of the download and installation setups.
+Dismiss any offers to download or install additionally-included (unwanted) apps before completing the process.
+Intrusive ads that are displayed on dubious web pages often open untrusted websites or cause download/installation of unwanted applications.
+Therefore, do not click them.
+Remove any unknown, unwanted/suspicious extensions, plug-ins and add-ons installed on the browser, and programs of this kind installed on the operating system.
+If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

-Text presented in "Dear user, congratulations!" main page:
+Text presented on the "Dear user, congratulations!" main web page: